AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 ```
 If Clauses is a list of terms (to be viewed as clauses), write_clauses/3 recursively applies write_clause/3 to the elements of Clauses.
 ### 10.7.4 Printf.
+The `printf` family of predicates are enhanced versions of the standard C library `printf` functionality.
+A call to `printf` outputs the list of data in `ArgList` (numbers, strings, terms, etc), formatted as text based on directives in the `Format` string/atom.
+In addition to supporting most of the standard C printf
+conversion-specifications, `printf` has extended Prolog specifiers for terms (%t) and print-procedures (%p).

 See also [`printf/1-4`](../ref/printf.html) in the Reference Manual.

 ```
 printf/1
 printf(Format)